brycebudd/agileparadigm/content/explanation/sample.md

 +++
-title = "Explanation: The Shift to Multi-Cluster Ingress for Global Application Resiliency" date = 2025-08-30 author = "A. Principal Engineer" description = "An architectural explanation of why and how we use Multi-Cluster Ingress (MCI) on GKE to achieve global routing and high availability." tags = ["gke", "kubernetes", "architecture", "explanation", "networking", "mci"] type = "explanation"
+title = "The Shift to Multi-Cluster Ingress for Global Application Resiliency" date = 2025-08-30 author = "A. Principal Engineer" description = "An architectural explanation of why and how we use Multi-Cluster Ingress (MCI) on GKE to achieve global routing and high availability." tags = ["gke", "kubernetes", "architecture", "explanation", "networking", "mci"] type = "docs"
 +++

-# The Core Concept: Beyond a Single Point of Failure
+## The Core Concept: Beyond a Single Point of Failure
 <!-- (Kent Beck's Style) Frame the problem in human terms.
 We aren't just solving a technical problem; we're protecting our users and our on-call engineers from outages. -->

 For years, our standard has been a single, regional GKE cluster serving traffic.
 This model is simple, but it carries a silent, significant risk: a full regional outage, whether from a GCP incident or a failed deployment, takes our entire application offline.
 This not only impacts our users but also places an immense burden on the on-call team during a crisis.

 The move to a multi-cluster architecture, orchestrated by Multi-Cluster Ingress (MCI), is our answer to this problem.
 It represents a fundamental shift from treating a cluster as a pet to treating our application as a single, globally resilient entity.
 This document explains the architecture, the trade-offs, and the principles behind this powerful pattern.

-# How Multi-Cluster Ingress Works: A Mental Model
+## How Multi-Cluster Ingress Works: A Mental Model
 <!-- (Gregor Hohpe's Style) Use a structured, pattern-based explanation with diagrams to create a clear mental model of the system. -->

 At its heart, Multi-Cluster Ingress is a control plane that programs the **Google Cloud External HTTP(S) Load Balancer** to route traffic to services running in multiple GKE clusters across different regions.
 It is not a data plane itself; the actual traffic flows through Google's battle-tested global network edge.